 Currently, Professor Goldstein is working on a series of interconnected projects within medical anthropology and the anthropology of science.
 She is writing about pharmaceutical politics, bioethics, regulation, and neoliberalism in Argentina and the United States, and is investigating the history of genetics, Cold War science, the health of populations, and the future of nuclear energy in Brazil.
 She is currently leading a collaborative and interdisciplinary research project with colleagues at the Getúlio Vargas Foundation in Brazil and at CU.
 The team is about to begin research on a pilot project that investigates issues related to the health of populations living proximate to the Angra nuclear complex in Brazil.

-Professor Goldstein is one of the founders of the Latin American Studies Center (LASC) at CU and currently serves as its Director (2014-2015).
+Professor Goldstein is one of the founders of the Latin American Studies Center (LASC, founded in 2009) and currently serves as its Director (2014-2017).